 Lev.
 23 & Deut.
 16

-11. The Sabbath, one of those Mo’edim, reflects God’s pattern found in the first 7 days of Creation and is a governing principle of Messiah’s Kingdom.
-Our future life in the Messianic Era is based on the idea of Rest as reflected in the Sabbath and described in Hebrews.
+11. The Sabbath, one of those Mo’edim, reflects God’s pattern found in the first 7 days of Creation and is a governing principle of Messiah’s future Kingdom.
+Our life in the Messianic Era is based on the idea of Rest as reflected in the Sabbath and described in Hebrews.
 Keeping the Sabbath then actually reinforces belief in the Creator and our Future Hope.

 Is.
 58:13 & 66:23, Heb.
 4, Matt.
 12:8